scottbrown/pacioli/README.md

 # pacioli

-Automatically tags EBS, ENI and other resources under an ASG's purview since ASG decides not to propagate tags to them.
+Automatically tags EBS, ENI and other resources under an auto-scaling group's purview in an AWS region, since the ASG service decides not to propagate tags to any resources except EC2 instances.